bookiza/bubblin.docs/_posts/2018-01-01-introduction.markdown

 published: true
 ---

-Bubblin is a storytelling substrate for longform.

-Publish a well-formatted corpus like that of a book, novel, comics or magazine easily.
-Manage your manuscript with smart editions using a book editor that is both open and *accessible*.
-Bubblin is an iPad-first book reader that comes with a pre-integrated "developer-like" toolchain for *codex* publishing over the web.
+Bubblin is a longform storytelling substrate for writers and book makers.
+It is an "iPad first" social book reader that comes pre-integrated with a strong "developer like" book-making toolchain (See https://bookiza.io) for *codex* publishing over the web.

+- Publish a well-formatted corpus easily, manage your manuscript smartly.
+- Collaborate with friends across editions using the all powerful `git`.
+- Create short stories and children's book in an instant.
+- Use online editor to preview responsiveness easily.

-Drive engagement and profit from a new kind of content meant for the
+Create books on open web with razor sharp focus on *accessibility*.
+Create new kind of content meant for the
 <a rel="nofollow" href="https://en.wikipedia.org/wiki/Post-PC_era">post-pc era</a>.
+Drive engagement and profit with [transparency](https://bubblin.io/pricing) and simplicity of web.

+The following document explains how Superbooks work and how you can quickly get started with your first book on web.

 <a href="https://bubblin.io"><img src="https://raw.githubusercontent.com/marvindanig/assets/master/bubblin.png" width="200px" /></a>